christian-brindley/jwtpop/README.md

 This is a demonstration set of assets for secure binding of a mobile device to a user identity, implemented using the ForgeRock identity stack.

-In this scenario, the device presents a signed challenge to the access management service, using a registered key which is strongly protected within the device.
+Using JWT based challenge response authentication, the device presents a signed challenge to the access management service, using a registered key which is strongly protected within the device.
 The exact protection mechanism for the device key is implmentation specific: it could for example be secured by a biometric check to support multi factor authentication.

 The core functions are provided by a set of authentication nodes for the ForgeRock Access Management service.
 These nodes are implemented as Scripted Decision Nodes for convenience; for production purposes, authentication nodes should be implemented as native Java classes.

-Note that these assets are for demonstration purposes only, and have a number of limitations, including
+Note that these assets are purely for demonstrating the concept of JWT based proof of possession, and have a number of limitations, including

 - Limited to zero error handling
 - Plain text passwords (should be secrets)